-Two prospective observational studies found no differences in fusion rates with the use of a platelet gel or platelet glue compared with historical controls.^{58,59,}
+Two prospective observational studies found no differences in fusion rates with the use of a platelet gel or platelet glue compared with historical controls.
+55,56,

-Subsection Summary: Spinal Fusion

-For individuals undergoing spinal fusion who receive platelet-rich plasma injections, the evidence includes a single small RCT and a few observational studies.
+Subsection Summary: Platelet-Rich Plasma as Adjunctive Treatment for Spinal Fusion For individuals undergoing spinal fusion who receive platelet-rich plasma injections, the evidence includes a single small RCT and a few observational studies.
 Relevant outcomes include symptoms, functional outcomes, health status measures, quality of life, morbid events, resource utilization, and treatment-related morbidity.
 Studies have generally failed to show a statistically and/or clinically significant impact on symptoms (i.e., pain).